toomasr/php-template-app/README.md

 This is a great template to setup the boilerplate for a development environment.
 It is not complete but enough to get you started to try out some quick idea without actually installing anything on your system other than Docker.

 This setup pulls in the NGINX, PHP and MySQL.
-The PHP image has the mysqli and pdo_mysql extensions enabled besides the default.
+The PHP image has the mysqli and pdo_mysql extensions enabled besides the default and are from my [PHP7 With Stuff](https://github.com/toomasr/php7-with-stuff) project.

 To get this running just issue a `docker-compose up` in the folder.
 Then define the host `project.localhost` that points to 127.0.0.1 and voila, you will be presented with a **index.php** from `website/public_html/index.php` file.